eweston722-del/hzd-encounter-generator/README.md

 - added a Tallneck Mode (Concept originates from Cellsai and was posted in SFGs Discord channel #horizon)
 - generate Tallneck Mode encounter card
 - improved visuals of Tallneck Mode
+- added a download function for the Tallneck Mode: a click on the card now downloads it as a png image file

 ## Image Attributions